 Forks at the ready; your Mediterranean food fix begins at these top restaurants

 It’s hard to find a Mediterranean restaurant that serves moreish and memorable Greek, Middle Eastern or Spanish cuisine in Singapore.
 The community for Mediterranean restaurants here is rather small, so chancing upon the finest ones mainly happens through word-of-mouth.
-In celebration of International Hummus Day, we’ve narrowed down all the options to the best five restaurants which we think offer everything you need for a well-executed Mediterranean gustatory journey – from hummus and kebabs to skewers and grilled seafood platters.
+We’ve narrowed down all the options to the best five restaurants which we think offer everything you need for a well-executed Mediterranean gustatory journey – from hummus and kebabs to skewers and grilled seafood platters.

 Bakalaki Greek Taverna